 Settle In and Let’s Talk About BBQ

-In Texas the focus is on brisket, beef ribs and cabrito (al pastor).
+In Texas, the focus is on brisket, beef ribs, and cabrito (al pastor).
 This recipe is, in my opinion, the best place to start for brisket (beef ribs and cabrito I will save for another day).
-For the seasoning rub, I use a ratio of 1/2 kosher salt and 1/2 16 gauge grind black pepper (yes,that’s a thing).
+For the seasoning rub, I use a ratio of 1/2 kosher salt and 1/2 16 mesh grind black pepper (yes, that’s a thing).
 That’s it!
 Technique and meat quality are paramount.

 Keeping it Simple

-The first step to great BBQ brisket is to master the trim, the seasoning, and smoke the meat before you add sauces or mops.
-I am a purist when eating brisket (though I do make my own jalapeño BBQ sauce for parties) and prefer my slices unadulterated or with a small pinch of Maldon sea salt.
-Smoking a brisket means taking the time to pull it off-the better part of an entire day.
+The first step to great BBQ brisket is to master the trim, seasoning, and smoke before adding sauces or mops.
+I am a purist when eating brisket (though I make my own jalapeño BBQ sauce for parties) and prefer my slices unadulterated or with a small pinch of Maldon sea salt.
+Smoking a brisket means taking the time or the better part of the day.

 I have tried to shorten the time, but the physics of beef brisket demand at least 12-14 hours to get these results.
 This is a labor of love and requires patience.
 The result will be the best brisket you have ever tasted outside of Central Texas.
 You’ll get to see your guests eat slowly, eyes closed, no conversation…heaven.